SwampPear/Kami/README.md

 # Kami
-- this project will allow for exploration of fundamentals to games and engines as well as exploration in design and a creative outlet
+> This project is to serve as my personal exploration in game programming, design, and creativity.

+- all necessary libraries and header are included